An educational overview of small residential settings designed for adults with limited independence.

 Individuals who need supervision but not nursing care

-People who benefit from routine, structure, and oversight
+People who benefit from routine and oversight

 What supportive residential homes typically provide

-Meals and daily routines
+Supervision and daily routines

-A stable residential environment
+A stable, structured environment

 How these homes differ from other options

-Apartments: independent living with minimal support
+Apartments: independence with minimal support

-Assisted living: larger communities with higher costs and amenities
+Assisted living: larger communities with higher costs